saumyasucharita/IoT_FirstAssignment.github.io/Anjay-esp32-client/Push_Button_Tutorial.md

 $idf.py -p 0 flash<br/>
 10. Check the leshan server dashboard for the registration of the anjay-esp32-client.<br/>
 ![Anjay-esp32-client](/Anjay-esp32-client/image/Anjay-esp32-client.JPG)<br/>
-11. Go to the Light control tab.<br/>
+11. Go to the Push Button tab.<br/>
+Press the push button multiple times.<br/>
-Click on the write('W') option for On/Off operation and enter the boolean value to 'true'.<br/>
+Click on the read('R') option for Digital Input State.
+You can see the value as false.<br/>
-Click on the write('W') option for Dimmer and enter an integer value from 0 to 100.
-For example, enter 20.<br/>
+Click on the read('R') option for Digital Input Counter.
+You can see the number of times you have pressed the push button.<br/>
 ![PushButton_Output](/Anjay-esp32-client/image/PushButton_Output.JPG)<br/>
-You can see the LED turned on now.<br/>